graviaDaemon/treasure_hunting/README.md

 # Changelog (based on commits)

+## v2.0.4-Alpha1
+### Features
+- Added a prompt when closing to make sure that's what you wanted

+### Bugfixes
+- Updated the methods for closing the program which fixed an issue where the slices would still be drawn on screen.
+Now they should always be removed

 ## v2.0.3-Alpha1
 ### Features
 - Made sure when a new color is set, the drawing would be redrawn with the new color